Julius-Tietenberg/course_guide/README.md

 <div>
     <h3>Where can you push changes?</h3>
     <p>
-    Only the team leader can push changes made by another members
+    Only the team leader can push changes made by other members
     </p>
 </div>